ByronHan333/marketing_mix_modelling/README.md

 ## Data Preprocess
-MySQL to aggregate all files together [(code)](https://github.com/ByronHan333/marketing_mix_modelling/blob/main/MySQL/data_preprocess.sql).
+MySQL to aggregate all files together [(code)](https://../MySQL/data_preprocess.sql).
 * To make ETL more robust, I assume 2015-data is preloaded and 2017-data which has 6-month overlap is added later.
-* Each channel has 1-3 drivers to reduce model collinearity and for simplicity of this project.
+* I only selected 1-3 drivers for each channel to reduce model collinearity and simplicity of this project.
 * Dependent variables (sales volume) and independent variables (drivers of growth) are aggregated on weekly level to reduce daily noise.
 * Special event such as Black-Friday/Christmas/July-4th are later added in modelling stage.
 * Other detail can be found in sql notes